zhuoyang/keiyoushi-audit/README.md

 Signature included in APK only guarantees APK distributed is built by the same party, but it doesn't guarantees APK is built with the respective source code.
 Read up more on [reproducible builds](https://en.wikipedia.org/wiki/Reproducible_builds).

 ## Status
 This Github Action Pipeline status will fail when the binary doesn't match the source code OR the binary is missing from the source code.
+Example of failed run can be found [here](https://github.com/zhuoyang/keiyoushi-audit/actions/runs/8634739084/attempts/1#summary-23670995016).

 [![Diff](https://github.com/zhuoyang/keiyoushi-audit/actions/workflows/build_push.yml/badge.svg)](https://github.com/zhuoyang/keiyoushi-audit/actions/workflows/build_push.yml)